TEAMMATES/teammates/devdocs/design.md

 ![UI Workflow](images/UiWorkflow.png)

 1. Request received by the GAE server.
 2. Custom filters are applied according to the order specified in `web.xml`.
-In our case this would be `DatastoreFilter` and `LoginFilter`.
-For example, the `LoginFilter` will forward any request from not-logged-in users to the login page.
-If the request is from logged in user, then it will proceed according to the URL. e.g. `/page/instructorHomePage`
+In our case this would be `DatastoreFilter` and `AppstatsFilter`.
 3. Request forwarded to the `ControllerServlet`.
 4. `ControllerServlet` uses the `ActionFactory` to generate the matching `Action` object.
 E.g., `InstructorHomePageAction`.
 5. `ControllerServlet` executes the action.